CARTAvis/carta-archived/README.md

 ## Run by command line

 1. Current CARTA needs to execute the following command every time to find correct **dynamic/shared Library** before running CARTA.
 Will improve later by using `rpath`.
-It seems that we don't setup for libCARTA.so and libcore.so.

     1. setup LD_LIBRARY_PATH on Mac/Linux